What's the Best ED Treatment in 2024?

 • Risk of mild side effects is slightly higher than Stendra

 Side effects with tadalafil are about as common as with sildenafil and are similarly mild.
-Dose for dose, tadalafil is also a little bit more expensive than sildenafil.
-However, we believe tadalafil is the better value, mainly because:
+Dose for dose, as-needed tadalafil is often a little bit more expensive than sildenafil.
+However, tadalafil may be the better value, mainly because:

 • In studies, men and their partners prefer tadalafil to sildenafil.